dtonhofer/minizinc_experiments/compiling_minizinc/building_gecode.md

-# Building the "Gecode" solver
+# Building the "Gecode" solver libraries and tools

 ## About "Gecode"